zooniverse/panoptes/README.md

 * Ruby

     Panoptes uses some Ruby 2.0 features, so you'll need to put JRuby in 2.0 mode by setting `JRUBY_OPTS=--2.0` in your environment.
 There are also some caveats to getting Ruby 2.0 set up on Ubuntu; read [Local-installation-on-an-Ubuntu-VM](https://github.com/zooniverse/Panoptes/wiki/Local-installation-on-an-Ubuntu-VM#software) for more.

+* MySQL (`brew install mysql` on OSX)

+  You will to have MySQL installed to install the mysql gem via bundle install.

 Setup the following services to get Panoptes up and running: